Fraud Defence Solicitors

 The original trader, or a trader somewhere along the chain, then disappears without paying VAT to HMRC.
-In some situations goods are then sold back to another EU country and the exporter reclaims VAT from HMRC.
+In some situations, goods are then sold back to another EU country and the exporter reclaims VAT from HMRC.

-It is very easy for honest traders to get caught up in carousel fraud, as often the perpetrators of the fraud include a number of legitimate businesses in the chain in order to avoid arousing suspicion.
+It is very easy for honest traders to get caught up in carousel fraud, the perpetrators of the fraud often include a number of legitimate businesses in the chain in order to avoid arousing suspicion.
 Traders can also find themselves under suspicion of carousel fraud purely because they have started to import high-value goods.

 If you are being investigated or accused of committing charity fraud, our specialist team of solicitors is here to help.
-We can provide advice and representation if you are an employee or trustee of the charity, or if you normally have no dealings with the charity but have been charged with committing external fraud against it.
+We can provide advice and representation if you are an employee or trustee of a charity, or if you normally have no dealings with the charity but have been charged with committing external fraud against it.